trevianxyz/abai/_posts/2020-02-24-abai-a-poet-for-all-seasons.markdown

 _Greedy wolves –winter’s henchmen– have their fangs;_ | | | _Watch,_
 _or disaster your flocks may meet!_[^4] | |

-[^4]: "Translated by Dorian Rottenberg; cf. Abai Kunanbayev, Selected Poems.
+[^4]: Translated by Dorian Rottenberg; cf. Abai Kunanbayev, Selected Poems.
 Moscow: Progress Publishers, 1970, p.
-58."
+58.

 Unlike winter poems in other national literatures, Abai’s points to this season’s deadly consequences for people and animals alike: neither is it associated with the glittering beauty of fresh snow, nor the purity of the blue winter sky, nor the vastness of white fields or the joys of sleighing, skiing, and skating.
 Instead, Abai shows all the dangers that winter brings.
 Metaphors, such as wolves acting as “winter’s greedy henchmen,” point to an impending doom, a darkly existential dimension of this season in the Kazakh people’s perception.
 It seems safe to say that in his nature poetry, Abai is the authentic voice of his nation: he expresses the emotions that he, just like every Kazakh, experiences in his interactions with the forces of life.
 For the inner tension of these poems it is essential that the auctorial voice is not that of an outside observer.
 Rather, he and his people are one, his viewpoint is theirs.